MapRock/TimeMolecules/docs/install_timemolecules_dev_env.md

 The instructions from this point assume you are logged onto your Windows machine (real or virtual) with local admin rights.

-A few notes:
+A few general notes:

-- While installing, just click Next for defaults if I don't mention anything.
+- While installing the various products, just click Next for defaults if I don't mention anything.
-- There isn't anything to sign onto.
+- There isn't anything that will require sign-in (except the Windows VM).
+That includes GitHub (we can clone the repo without logging in), OpenAI (except to obtain the API key).
 So just select the "skip login" (or whatever it may be).
-- When you download something from a Web page (like SQL Server's install), it will download into a folder "Downloads".
+- When you download something from a Web page (like SQL Server's install), it will download into the "Downloads" folder.